Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Chisinau, Moldova.

 Bring the following items to your medical exam:

-You must pay all medical examination fees, including x-ray and blood test fees, directly to the examining physician.
+You must pay all medical examination fees, including x-ray and blood test fees, directly to approved clinic.
 The medical examination fee is a separate fee and is not included in the Immigrant Visa Fee.

 During the medical exam